sparkflows/sparkflows-docs/docs/user-guide/connection/gen-ai-connection/index.rst

 GenerativeAI Connections
 ===================
-Enable GenerativeAI Connections in Sparkflows
+Enable GenerativeAI Connections in Sparkflows:

    * Login to Sparkflows application i.e **Fire Insights**.
-   * Go to  **Administration -> Configurations -> Connection**
+   * Go to  **Administration -> Configurations -> CONNECTION**.
-   * Enable Glue connection by setting the below parameter to **true** and save the configuration.
+   * Enable Gen AI connection by setting the below parameter to **true** and save the configuration.

      ::